gitmachtl/scripts/Catalyst_Registration_CLI_Tools.md

 ⚠ Your Voting-Power will be displayed in the Voting-App once the voting is open.

-⚠ With the Special Voting Event in April 2023, its only allowed to use CIP36 registration format to do a 100% Voting-Power delegation.
+⚠ With the Special Voting Event before Fund10, its only allowed to use CIP36 registration format to do a 100% Voting-Power delegation.
 So all the examples above are doing that.
 The description will be updated again for Fund10 to also give example on how to delegate your Voting-Power to multiple Vote-Public-Keys.
 But for now, please don't use that function for the Special Voting Event, thx!

 <br>&nbsp;<br>